PranavP4tel/EDA-Using-Pandas/README.md

 5. Wins of teams in different stadiums
 6. Win percent of each team
 7. Toss win and match win percent of a team

+Also performed EDA on another dataset - Ultra Marathons: https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/discussion/420633

+Tasks performed:
+1. Filtering races with 50km and 50mi distance, held in 2020 and in USA
+2. Cleaning event name and athlete performance columns, and creating Athlete age column
+3. Dropping unused columns
+4. Finding null values and duplicate values and dropping the same

+Assessed:
+1. Average speed of genders for different race length
+2. Average speed for atheletes as per age, for 50mi marathon length
+3. Marathons held in different seasons
+4. Average speed for athletes for different seasons
+5. Age groups with best performances in 50mi marathon

+Creating plots for:
+1. No of marathons catergorized as 50km and 50mi
+2. Distribution of average speed of athletes for 50mi
+3. Distribution of average speed for different marathons as per gender
+4. Distribution of average speed and age, categorized by gender